Giorgos Karagounis: Inter Milan

 In the summer of 2003, Karagounis left Panathinaikos to join Italian Serie A club Inter Milan.
 During his first season with Inter, he was not a regular starter in the league, mainly appearing in European and Coppa Italia matches.
 At the end of his first season in Italy, despite Karagounis spending a lot of time on the substitutes' bench, Inter could only finish a disappointing fourth, with city rivals Milan winning the title.
-However, he performed well enough to be called up to represent Greece at UEFA Euro 2004 in Portugal.
+Regardless, he was called up to represent Greece at UEFA Euro 2004 in Portugal.

 After helping Greece win that tournament, he returned to Italy for the 2004–05 season.
 Under Roberto Mancini, he was again mainly used in European and domestic Coppa Italia matches rather than in Serie A matches.
 He won the 2004–05 Coppa Italia, helping Inter beat Roma in the final.
 At the end of the 2004–05 season, Inter finished third in Serie A, with Juventus winning the title.
 Inter also reached the quarter-finals of the Champions League, suffering elimination by Milan.